 Big Little Brother: Marshmallow was built by Elsa after she created Olaf; while the latter is small and friendly, the former is huge and intimidating.
 So, Marshmallow is technically Olaf's "baby" brother.

 Evil Counterpart: A larger, more dangerous version of Olaf.
-This was more explicit in early designs, where Marshmallow was essentially Olaf, but bigger and more evil-looking, with tree trunks for arms.
+This was more explicit in early designs, where Marshmallow was essentially Olaf, but bigger and more menacing looking, with giant tree trunks for arms.

 Gone Horribly Right: He seems to take his duty to protect Elsa a bit too seriously, given how viciously he chased after Anna and her companions even after they were leaving, something that Elsa wouldn't have wanted.
-Although this might have been because Anna provoked him by throwing a snowball at him (as he seemed perfectly content to just walk away after tossing them out).
+Although this might have been because Anna provoked him by throwing a snowball at him (as he seemed perfectly content to just walk away after tossing them out), and even then, he didn't physically harm Anna directly after pulling her back up from the cliff.

-Non-Malicious Monster: Since his only purpose is to keep people out of Elsa's palace, he's pretty content with just yelling at them or scaring them away.
+Non-Malicious Monster: Since his only purpose is to keep people out of Elsa's palace, he's pretty content with just yelling at them or scaring them away (making him more like a bouncer than a hitman).
 Notably, the only time he actively chases or threatens people is when they provoke him (Anna tossing the snowball and Hans's men shooting him).

-One-Winged Angel: Grows icicle fangs, claws, and spikes when Hans and his men arrive.
+One-Winged Angel: Marshmallow grows icicle fangs, claws, and spikes when Hans and his men arrive.
 Earlier, there's a downplayed example when he pursues Kristoff, Anna, and Olaf; it's easy to assume that the number of claws, fangs, and spikes he grows depends on how much of a threat his opponents are.
+In other words, Marshmallow doesn't grow his claws, fangs, or spikes while chasing those three because Kristoff and Anna are not armed, whereas Hans and his search team were armed with swords and crossbows.

 Rule of Symbolism: While Olaf represents the love Elsa and Anna have, Marshmallow can be interpreted as representing how Elsa wishes to be alone; notably, he's pretty adamant that other people should "GO AWAY!"
 The Stinger, while intended for humor, takes this further by having Marshmallow smile for the first time...because he's completely alone and is living in Elsa's isolated ice palace.